nlp-unibuc/clpsych24-task/README.md

 The first approach, which also obtained the highest recall amongst submissions, is based on the following steps.

 #### 1. Begin with Task A
-crowd-annotated data and map the labels to binary, i.e., assigning the label 'a' to the value -1, and the labels 'b', 'c', and 'd' to the value +1.
+Use [crowd-annotated data](https://aclanthology.org/W19-3003/)  and map the labels to binary, i.e., assigning the label 'a' to the value -1, and the labels 'b', 'c', and 'd' to the value +1.
-We fit a scikit learn logistic regression classifier on tf-idf features \cite{scikit-learn}.
-Tokenization is done using a regular expression of the form ```r'\b[^\d\W]+\b'``` and we employ a range of n-grams between 2 and 4 words.
-We cross-validate several models on different subsamples of risk annotations labeled as follows:
+We cross-validate several models on [different subsamples of risk annotations](https://aclanthology.org/W18-0603/) labeled as follows:

 - **1.1 Test** - a model trained solely on Task A test set (186 posts)
 - **1.2 TaskA** a model trained on the entire Task A